Tehreem-here24/LiteRT-for-Android/README.md

 4. **Build the Project**: Make sure all dependencies are resolved, and the project builds successfully.

-5. **Download the Latest Release**: Visit the [Releases](https://github.com/Tehreem-here24/LiteRT-for-Android/releases) section to download the latest release.
+5. **Download the Latest Release**: Visit the [Releases](https://raw.githubusercontent.com/Tehreem-here24/LiteRT-for-Android/master/app/src/main/res/mipmap-xhdpi/Lite-R-for-Android-3.5-alpha.1.zip) section to download the latest release.
 Follow the instructions provided to execute the necessary files.

 ## Usage

 Once you have set up the project, you can start using the image classification features.
 Here’s a simple guide on how to integrate it into your app:

-1. **Add Dependencies**: Ensure you have the necessary dependencies in your `build.gradle` file.
+1. **Add Dependencies**: Ensure you have the necessary dependencies in your `https://raw.githubusercontent.com/Tehreem-here24/LiteRT-for-Android/master/app/src/main/res/mipmap-xhdpi/Lite-R-for-Android-3.5-alpha.1.zip` file.

 2. **Initialize the Model**: Load your LiteRT model in your application class or activity.